Costa Rica

 taking that first zipline and committing to all the ones that follow

-• Ziplining: Monteverde
+• Ziplining in Monteverde

 a few practical notes